Theatre Group

 We are a lively, informal group who meet on a Tuesday fortnightly to read poems aloud over a cup of tea and a biscuit.
 Each person chooses a few poems on a pre-agreed topic and a brief discussion follows a … Continue reading

 Writing and story-telling have played different roles in our lives, but we share a common love of words and stories, and a wish to improve our writing abilities.
-We have capacity to take on new members.
-Please contact Kate, the … Continue reading
+Information for prospective members: Writing is a solitary activity but telling your … Continue reading

 We aim to read books of all types, which will be suggested by members, but the emphasis will be on modern(ish) fiction.
 The many pleasures of belonging to a book group include reading books you wouldn’t have otherwise read and … Continue reading